-In my time, I’ve had many a lash perm and have to say I’ve always been pleased with the results, not only in terms longevity but also curl definition.
-Back along, I’d been enjoying regular lash perm treatments until the time I rang to make my appointment and was told the lash therapist had left and no-one knew where she’d gone.
-It’s not easy to give over my precious eyelashes to just anyone so I until now I reverted back to my Tweezerman curler.
+In my time, I’ve had many a lash perm and have to say, I’ve always been pleased with the results, not only in terms of longevity but also curl definition.
+Back along, I’d been enjoying regular eight-week lash perm treatments until the time I rang to make my appointment and was told the lash therapist had left and no-one knew where she’d gone.
+It’s not easy to give over my precious eyelashes to just anyone so I until now, I reverted back to my Tweezerman curler.

 The process starts with the all-important patch test.
-This has to be performed in the salon by the therapist no more than seven days before and a minimum of forty eight hours before.
-All four solutions are tested on the inner arm along with the tint (which is included in the treatment) is applied as a sticker in a hexagon shape
+This is obligatory and has to be performed in the salon by the therapist no more than seven days before, and a minimum of forty-eight hours before.
+All four solutions are tested on the inner arm and covered with a small, round plaster.
+The tint (included in the treatment) is applied as a sticker in a hexagon shape

 Et voila!
-You can put away your trusty old curler for an estimated six to eight weeks.
+You can put away your curler for an estimated six to eight weeks.

 Fast forward nine weeks…

 I wanted to wait a good couple of months before sharing my thoughts so that I could see how well the treatment lasted etc. To begin with, my lashes were really uplifted and I was pleased with the result.
 However, after the three-week mark, they began to lose some curl definition and I found myself reaching for my trusty curler again.

 This was rather disappointing given that it’s quite expensive at a cost of £45 per treatment.

 The lash growth cycle means some lashes will be at different stages of their individual life-cycle and so you’ll experience the odd one doing its own thing and misbehaving.
 I’ve got one lash which is determined to grow downwards in a poker straight fashion.
 Frustrating to the point where I’m considering plucking it out!